PEA: benefits, dosage, contraindications

 Glaucoma ✪✪✪✪✪

-In patients with normal-tension glaucoma, preliminary clinical research shows that taking 600 mg of ultramicronized PEA in divided doses for 6 months reduces intraocular pressure and improves visual field indices without impacting visual acuity compared to baseline values.
-Other preliminary clinical research conducted in patients with stable open-angle or normal-tension glaucoma already using standard topical treatment shows that taking 600 mg of PEA per day for 4 months modestly improves retinal ganglion cell function, intraocular pressure, and quality of life compared to not taking PEA.
-However, in this study, there was no effect on the visual field.
-PEA has also been evaluated for general intraocular pressure reduction.
-In patients undergoing bilateral laser iridotomy for primary angle-closure glaucoma prevention, a small clinical study shows that taking a PEA-based product at 300 mg twice daily for 15 days before surgery prevents an increase in intraocular pressure within 2 hours of the procedure compared to placebo.
-In patients with ocular hypertension but without other glaucoma symptoms, preliminary clinical research shows that taking 300 mg of PEA twice daily for 90 days reduces intraocular pressure levels by about 3% compared to baseline values.
+In patients with normal-tension glaucoma, preliminary clinical research shows that taking 600 mg of ultramicronized PEA in divided doses for 6 months reduces intraocular pressure and improves visual field indices without impacting visual acuity compared with baseline.
+Other preliminary clinical research conducted in patients with stable open-angle or normal-tension glaucoma who were already using standard topical therapy shows that taking 600 mg of PEA per day for 4 months modestly improves retinal ganglion cell function, intraocular pressure, and quality of life compared with no PEA.
+However, in that study there was no effect on the visual field.
+PEA has also been evaluated for general reduction of intraocular pressure.
+In patients undergoing bilateral laser iridotomy to prevent primary angle-closure glaucoma, a small clinical study shows that taking a PEA-based product at 300 mg twice daily for 15 days before the surgical procedure prevents an increase in intraocular pressure within 2 hours after the procedure, compared with placebo.
+In patients with ocular hypertension but without other signs of glaucoma, preliminary clinical research shows that taking 300 mg of PEA twice daily for 90 days reduces intraocular pressure levels by about 3% from baseline.
 The validity of these results is limited by the absence of a control group.

 Posologie